 When proxy reporting is enabled with this command, reports received from downstream hosts are summarized and used to build internal membership states.
-Proxy-reporting devices may use the IPv6 address configured on this VLAN or Source IP address from received report message as source address when forwarding any summarized reports upstream.
+Proxy-reporting devices may use the all-zeros IP source address when forwarding any summarized reports upstream.
+For this reason, IGMP membership reports received by the snooping switch must not be rejected because the source IP address is set to 0.0.0.0.

 '''

-Console(config)#ipv6 mld snooping proxy-reporting
+Console(config) #ipv6 mld snooping proxy-reporting

 Console(config)#

 '''